-Pedestrians injured or killed on the road network
+3.2 Pedestrians injured or killed on the road network

-Walking is considered a mode of transport, footpaths are part of the road reserve under various Acts and pedestrians must obey road rules.
+Walking is considered a mode of transport; footpaths are part of the road reserve under various Acts and pedestrians must obey road rules.
 However, a pedestrian killed or injured on a public road without the involvement of a vehicle (motor vehicle, bicycle, tram) is not included in road crash statistics.
-Included are people who slip or fall while walking, or people killed by a wall collapsing onto the footpath.
+Examples are people who slip or fall while walking, or people killed by a wall collapsing onto the footpath.
 Single vehicle crashes are included in crash data, meaning another person in exactly the same situation but on a bicycle would be included.

 There is little research about pedestrian deaths that do not involve vehicles.
-Pedestrian falls while walking in the Victorian road network result in 1,680 hospital admissions and 3,545 emergency department presentations each year and is increasing.
-This is more than the annual 1600 pedestrian injuries recorded in road crashes (Oxley, O'Hern, Burtt, & Rossiter, 2016).
+However, pedestrian falls while walking in the Victorian road network resulted in an average 1,680 hospital admissions and 3,545 emergency department presentations each year between 2009 and 2014.
+This was much more than the annual 1600 pedestrian injuries recorded in road crashes (Oxley, O'Hern, Burtt, & Rossiter, 2016).
 The most common injury as a result of a fall was a fracture.
-Currently falls in the street are not reported to police and only appear in hospital data.
+Falls in the street are not reported to police and only appear in hospital data.